harshdoesdev/bottlecap/README.md

 ### Community

-You can post your questions/suggestions on itch.io too. -> [Bottlecap's Community Page](https://rwbeast.itch.io/bottlecap/community)
+You can post your questions/suggestions on itch.io.
+[Bottlecap's Community Page](https://rwbeast.itch.io/bottlecap/community)

 ### Games made with bottlecap:-